bevyengine/bevy-website/content/news/2026-08-10-bevys-sixth-birthday/index.md

 ![bsn macro](bsn.png)

 This was a massive step forward for Bevy's usability.
-It enables developers to quickly and easily spawn composable, inheritable, interrelated hierarchies of ECS entities and components in a templated, dependency and asset-aware way.
+It enables developers to quickly and easily spawn composable, inheritable, interrelated hierarchies of ECS entities and components in a templated, dependency and asset-aware way (some engines call these "prefabs" instead of "scenes").
 Developers can compose BSN within their Rust code using the `bsn!` macro, or they can define it in asset files (the `.bsn` asset format should land on Bevy `main` soon).

 BSN is also a key piece of Bevy's UI story going forward.
 UI developers (especially outside of the engine space) expect a certain level of ergonomics that raw Rust cannot provide.
 With BSN, composing UI in Bevy has never been easier!